-More than 2,900 volunteers have participated in at least one GCC since 2010.
-Volunteer retention from year to year has been reasonably strong, with 26-50% of the volunteers for the 2012-2018 GCCs having participated in at least one previous GCC.
+More than 3,300 volunteers have participated in at least one GCC since 2010.
+Volunteer retention from year to year has been reasonably strong, with 26-50% of the volunteers for the 2012-2019 GCCs having participated in at least one previous GCC.
 Some participants volunteer to survey particular sites each year, leading to the accumulation of skill and experience for survey of those roosts.
 Nonetheless, many volunteers participate only once and the annual turnover in volunteers is approximately 50%.
-This may be because many survey sites were unoccupied at the time of the GCC, and some volunteers have expressed disappointment at not being able to survey black-cockatoos at their site.
+This may be because many survey sites were unoccupied at the time of the GCC, and some volunteers have expressed disappointment at not being able to count black-cockatoos at their site.
 Birdlife has endeavoured to communicate the importance of 'nil results' in building our overall understanding of the black-cockatoo species in the southwest, and we are strongly encouraging participants to return each year to help build on previous GCC's findings.
 Some roosts in the database may be day roosts or feeding areas and Birdlife is in the process of reflecting this in the database.
-Nil results as a percentage of all surveys fell below 50% for the first time this year.
-They have fallen in the last three years and we expect this trend to continue in future years (Table 8).
+Nil results as a percentage of all surveys have been below 50% for the last two years.
+They have fallen in the last four years and we hope this trend continues in future years (Table 10).
 A survey of volunteers after the count showed that an overwhelming majority (96%) enjoyed participating in the GCC and 99% said they would participate in the future.
-However, 2% of respondents expressed disappointment and 4% felt instructions on counting and how to locate their site were poor (Appendix VI).
+However, 3% of respondents expressed disappointment and 5% felt instructions on counting and how to locate their site were poor (Appendix VI).
 This is an issue which is being addressed and improvements have been made.

-Table 8: N umber of sit es with a ni l count as a percentage of all sites s urveyed in the GCC (20 10-2018)

-2010 2011 2012 2013 2014 2015 2016 2017 2018

-72% 64% 69% 69% 66% 71% 62% 57% 46%
+Table 10: I Table 10: Nil results as a percentage of all sites surveyed in the GCC (2010-2019) 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 72% 64% 69% 69% 66% 71% 62% 57% 46% 46%

-Figure 7: The Chapman Valley GCC team.
+Figure 9: The 2018 Chapman Valley GCC team.
 Photo by Vanessa Brown.